Ashkan Salamat

 Biography

-Ashkan Salamat is an assistant professor of physics at the Department of Physics & Astronomy.
-Salamat is also a part of UNLV’s High Pressure Science and Engineering Center, a multidisciplinary group that explores fundamental experimental, computational, and engineering problems of materials under high pressure.
+Ashkan Salamat is an associate professor with UNLV's Department of Physics and Astronomy.
+Salamat is also the director of the Nevada Etreme Conditions Laboratory (NEXCL), a multidisciplinary center that explores fundamental experimental, computational, and engineering problems of materials under high pressure.

 Education